bunnybones1/threejs-jit-geometry-scene-loader/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

 A threejs scene loader that micromanages geometry loading and showing.
 Takes advantage of geometry instancing.
-Use in conjunction with grunt-convertautodesktothreejs.
+Use in conjunction with grunt-convertautodesktothree, grunt-packsplitthreejsmodel, grunt-splitthreejsmodel and grunt-threejs-model-manifest.

 ## Usage